Pistonite/botw-ist/packages/manual/src/action/overworld.md

 ## Using Non-equipments

 When the item specified for <skyb>use</skyb> is not an equipment, it will attempt to remove the item instead.
-The only legitmate use of this is <skyb>use fairy</skyb>.
+The only legitimate use of this is <skyb>use fairy</skyb>.
 However, the simulator will permit any item to be used this way.